The Quantum Yang Baxter conditions: The fundamental relations behind the Nambu-Goldstone theorem: The spontaneous symmetry breaking condition and the Yang-Baxter relations

 under the equal time-commutation condition $z_0=y_0$.
 In the limit ${\bf y}\to {\bf z}$, we have

 Here we can see that $E_n\to0$ linearly and $p_n\to0$ quadratically.
-In this limit, the previous expression vanishes since we are tracing over the degenerate vacuum.
-This is consistent with the notion of trace of commutators.
-We can then conclude that the interaction of two Nambu-Goldstone bosons related to canonical conjugate pairs of broken generators, is consistent with the QYBE.
+The previous result is consistent with the notion of trace of commutators.
+We can then conclude that the interaction of two identical Nambu-Goldstone bosons has a direct correspondence with the QYBE if we sum over the degenerate vacuum.